stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="directories"></a>
 ## Directories

-A Directory is a top-level storage containers of Accounts and Groups.
+A `Directory` is a top-level storage containers of `Accounts` and `Groups`.
 A Directory also manages security policies (like password strength) for the Accounts it contains.

 Additionally:

-* All accounts within a Directory have a unique email address and/or username.
+* All `Accounts` within a directory have a unique email address and/or username.
-* All groups within a Directory have a unique name.
+* All `Groups` within a directory have a unique name.

 Stormpath supports two types of Directories: